gnanasai5111/Nodejs/README.md

 1. REPL(Read Evaluate Print Loop)
 -To enter into REPL,type node as a command in terminal
 2. Executing code in js file.
+- In terminal type : node filename

+### Modules
+- In node js ,each file is treated as a seperate module.3 types of modules
+1. Local module- Modules we create in our application
+2. Built in Modules- Modules that node provides
+3. Third Party Modules- Modules written by other developers that we can use in our application